The Asymptotic Statistics of Random Covering Surfaces: The probability of an embedded tiled surface

 We briefly review some linear algebra.
 Recall that $\check{V}^{\lambda}$ is the vector space of complex linear functionals on $V^{\lambda}$.
 If $V^{\lambda}$ has orthonormal basis $\{v_{i}\}$, then $\check{V}^{\lambda}$ has a dual basis $\{\check{v}_{i}\}$ defined by $\check{v}_{i}(v)\eqdf\langle v,v_{i}\rangle.$ Requiring the $\check{v_{i}}$ to be orthonormal defines a Hermitian inner product on $\check{V}^{\lambda}$.
 The action of $S_{n}$ on $\check{V}^{\lambda}$ is by $g[\phi](v)\eqdf\phi(g^{-1}v)$.
 If $A_{ji}\eqdf\langle gv_{i},v_{j}\rangle$ so that $g$ acts by the matrix $A=(A_{ij})$ on $V^{\lambda}$ in this basis, then

 so

-We now give some motivation for what will follow.
-The function
+We now give some motivation for what follows.
+We wish to integrate the function

-that we wish to integrate over a double coset in $S_{n}^{4}$, can clearly be written as a finite sum of finite products of matrix coefficients of the $g_{f}$ and $g_{f}^{-1}$ in $V^{\lambda}$.
+over a coset in $S_{n}^{4}$.
+This function can clearly be written as a finite sum of finite products of matrix coefficients of the $g_{f}$ and $g_{f}^{-1}$ in $V^{\lambda}$.
 However, this is not the route we wish to take.
 Instead, following a philosophy similar to that used in the development of the Weingarten calculus (see for example, \cite{CS}), we aim to write this function more holistically as (what is essentially) \uline{one single matrix coefficient} in \uline{one single representation}.
 To this end, consider the vector space\-\-

 as a unitary representation of $S_{n}^{4}.$ We write an element of $S_{n}^{4}$ as $(g_{a},g_{b},g_{c},g_{d})$ and the subscripts above indicate which coordinate acts on which factor.

 Let $B_{\lambda}\in\End(W^{\lambda})$ be defined via matrix coefficients by the formula